KDL-umass/CausalGPSLC.jl/docs/src/index.md

 ## Sample Average Treatment Effect (SATE)

-Another popular and useful treatment effect estimate is SATE.
+Another popular and useful treatment effect estimate is SATE, which averages individual treatment effects over the individuals in the sample.

 ```@docs
 sampleSATE